 4. Ladies, that includes hair

-Before sliding your fancy fascinator into place, go get your hair done!
-Here, most women get their hair professionally styled before weddings.
-It’s not just reserved for the wedding party.
+Before sliding your fancy fascinator into place, you’ll need to go get your hair done.
+Here, most women get their hair professionally styled before weddings—It’s not just reserved for the wedding party.
 In fact…

 5. There is no wedding party

 Spanish brides and grooms are complete strangers to the American custom (which may be a thing in other cultures too) of having a handful of your closest friends stand up at the altar the whole time with you.
 Instead, the only two people who accompany the bride and groom at the front of the ceremony space are the padrinos.
 That literally translates to “godparents,” but in the context of weddings, they’re usually the bride and groom’s actual parents.
 Other than that, at most, you may see a little flower girl and/or ring bearer, but not always.